anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 We will start with a short overview of the various services that we'll use to deliver and run our serverless application.
 We'll then dive in to get hands-on experience of using standard patterns to create a small, dynamic microservice on AWS.

-Led by Mackenzie Kosut, Principal Startup Evangelist at Amazon Web Services.
-Prior to AWS, Mackenzie worked at Betterment, Oscar, Tumblr, and more.
-You can find Mackenzie on Twitter at [@mkosut](https://twitter.com/mkosut).
+Led by Tara Walker and Mackenzie Kosut, Amazon Web Services.
+Tara is a technical evangelist for AWS, dedicating her time to help developers build apps, games, and solutions in the AWS cloud.
+Mackenzie is the Principal Startup Evangelist at Amazon Web Services.
+You can find Tara and Mackenzie on Twitter at [@taraw](https://twitter.com/taraw) and [@mkosut](https://twitter.com/mkosut).

 **Prerequisities**